 - Has 89 degrees horizontal and 89 degrees vertical viewing angle

-- Has a color capacity of 16.7 million colors
+- It has a color capacity of 16.7 million colors

-- Has a reinforced metal cabinet to withstand vibrations
+- It has a reinforced metal cabinet to withstand vibrations

 - Has a TV Tuner